 The following five programs are important anti-poverty programs in the United States:

-Medicare is government financed medical assistance for people over age 65.
+Medicare is a federal government financed medical insurance assistance for eligible people 65 years and older.

-Medicaid is a joint federal and state government financed medical assistance for families and individuals who are poor.
+Medicaid is a joint federal and state government financed medical insurance assistance for families and individuals who are poor.

 3. Unemployment insurance.

-Unemployment insurance includes benefits to people who have lost their jobs.
+Unemployment insurance includes benefits to eligible people who have lost their jobs.
 Employers bear the brunt of the tax for this fund (employers with a history of laying off more workers pay more).
 Benefits vary per state and individual (depending upon previous salary).
 The average compensation is approximately $400 per week (though it increased considerably during the 2020 pandemic).
 Unemployment Insurance income is taxable.
 The average duration of benefits is 26 weeks, but Congress frequently passes bills (especially during recessions) allowing extension of benefits.
 For more information about the Unemployment Insurance program, please click HERE.